zeyneptekiin/user-auth-case/README.md

 - **Button**: A custom button component for consistent styling and behavior across different parts of the application.

+## Error Handling

+In this project, **Axios** is used for making HTTP requests, and error handling is implemented using **try-catch** blocks to ensure fault tolerance.

+- **Axios**: Axios is used to manage HTTP requests and handle responses efficiently.
+It also provides easy error handling through `axios.isAxiosError()` to differentiate between different types of errors and handle them appropriately.

+- **Try-Catch**: All API requests are wrapped in `try-catch` blocks to ensure that any error occurring during the request or response handling is caught and managed gracefully.
+If an error occurs, meaningful error messages are returned to the user to improve user experience and debugging.

 ## OTP Verification

 To perform OTP verification, the system requires **email** and **password** to be sent again during the OTP request.
 To avoid asking the user to re-enter their email and password, these values are temporarily stored in **Zustand** state and cleared after the OTP request is completed.